Books from the Kimberley | Online bookshop

-Backroom Press is located in Broome, a small Kimberley town in the north of Western Australia, and was set up to publish entertaining and educational books from the region.
+Backroom Press is a micro-publisher located in Broome, a small Kimberley town in the north of Western Australia.
+It was set up to publish entertaining and educational books from the region.

 Backroom Press was founded by three friends in 2006, and incorporated three years later as a Not-for-Profit Association.